jro31/jethro-codes/_articles/my-story.md

 I was just, kind of, over it.

 Going to new places wasn't exciting anymore.
 I'd stayed in backpacker hostels numbering in the hundreds.
-I had not motivation to spend another year working dead-end seasonal jobs, just to do it all again somewhere else.
+I had no motivation to spend another year working dead-end seasonal jobs, just to do it all again somewhere else.

 And right there, at that moment, with this data entry application form in front of me on my laptop, I decided to change everything.